 Why They’re Suitable for Central Florida

 We’ve talked a lot about the crops you can grow, but the most popular type of hobby farm in Ocala has little to do with food.
-In fact, horse farms make up nearly 30% of all farms in Florida, with Ocala sometimes called the “Horse Capital of the World,” having more horses than any other county in the US.
+In fact, horse ranches make up nearly 30% of all farms in Florida, with Ocala sometimes called the “Horse Capital of the World,” having more horses than any other county in the US.
 The reasons for this are many, but a combination of affordable land and pleasant riding conditions year-round have contributed to the continued growth.
-While many horse farms are full-time businesses, keeping a few horses on your farm for personal use, or boarding a handful of extra horses for side-income, can allow you to enjoy the ranch life.
+While many Ocala horse farms are full-time businesses, keeping a few horses on your farm for personal use, or boarding a handful of extra horses for side-income, can allow you to enjoy the ranch life.

 What You Need to Know

 While horses are one of the few mammals (like humans) who can tolerate heat by sweating through the skin, they can also be very sensitive to heat, and certain precautions need to be taken in extreme hot weather.
 Choose varieties of horses that are evolutionarily

 Lastly, one thing to consider before pursuing horse boarding is the cost.
 Horse farms require a significant amount of infrastructure, including fencing and stables, and at least 1 acre of land per horse.
 Purchasing a pre-existing horse farm means that these costs will be clearer upfront and can be incorporated into your mortgage.
 But if you have a piece of land in mind that isn’t horse-ready, take some time to explore the costs before diving in.
 The Horse has an informative guide to building a horse ranch from scratch, which includes not only the design and building of facilities, but also how to prepare for regular ongoing upkeep, like what to do with all that manure.
 Learn more in our Guide to Buying A Horse Farm.